davidkern13/React.js-Examples/README.md

 [Live Example](https://codesandbox.io/s/retain-previous-values-js-hook-mkc0v)

-## Search get value from json data in background using by web worker
+## Search get value from json data in background using web worker

 > A worker is an object created using a constructor (e.g. Worker()) that runs a named JavaScript file — this file contains the code that will run in the worker thread; workers run in another global context that is different from the current window. [source](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API)